Kataki-Takanashi/ollama-bridge/README.md

 3. "403"
   - Likely a server side error, plz make an issue.

-4. You get an html page back
+4. You get an html page back with the API
   - Include "bypass-tunnel-reminder: true" in your headers

-5. "Connection timeout"
+5. Connection timeout
   - Check your internet connection
   - Try restarting the bridge server

-6. "Slow model responses"
+6. Slow model responses
   - Check your GPU/CPU usage and free up RAM on the host machine
-  - Consider using a lighter model variant the reccomended model is "ifioravanti/mistral-grammar-checker:latest"
+  - Consider using a lighter model variant, the reccomended model is "[ifioravanti/mistral-grammar-checker:latest](https://ollama.com/ifioravanti/mistral-grammar-checker)"
   - Use a better host machine with more RAM and / or a better GPU

+7. "macOS cannot verify that this app is free from malware"
+   - This is due to macOS Gatekeeper security feature
+   - Solution 1: Right-click (or Control-click) the app and select "Open" from the context menu
+   - Solution 2: In System Settings > Privacy & Security, scroll down and click "Open Anyway"
+   - Solution 3: Run this command in terminal (replace with your binary name):
+     ```bash
+     xattr -d com.apple.quarantine ./ollama-bridge-macos-arm64
+     ```

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.